 Since 1991, it was also established that Rhapsody in Rabun would always be the first Monday after Labor Day.
 As of 2017, the GALA will be the second Saturday in August.

 In 1994, Rhapsody in Rabun made another important stride in their organization.
-With the help Foxfire, that year's recipient, and the Rhapsody board, the Play Book was developed.
+With the help Foxfire, that year's recipient, and the Rhapsody board, the Summary of Procedures was developed.
 This book contains the duties and timelines for each committee.
 By following this valuable resource, year after year Rhapsody finds success.

-Each December, Rhapsody in Rabun advertises and accepts applications for the next year's recipient.
-In January, each applicant organization prepares a presentation for the first board meeting of the new year.
-After the presentations, the Rhapsody in Rabun board members discuss and vote for the new recipient for the year.
+After the August GALA event, Rhapsody in Rabun advertises and accepts applications for the next year's recipient.
+In January, each applicant organization prepares a presentation for the our first board meeting of the new year.
+After the presentations, the Rhapsody in Rabun board members discuss and vote for the new recipient for that year.
 Later that day, the president of Rhapsody informs each group of the decision.